Welcome to PGHPCS!

 Volunteer today and support a local community organization.
 Opportunities are fitting for everyone from directly working with the guests at the Rotary Hospice House to volunteering at our Resale store or participating at events.
 Tell us your talents and specialties and how you can help Hospice!

-Thank you to our Prince George Hospice Palliative Care Society Members for your ongoing support of our organization.
-The Prince George Hospice Palliative Care Society will be holding our Annual General Meeting on Wednesday, September 22, 2021, at 5:00 p.m. in the...
+The Prince George Hospice Palliative Care Society will be holding our Annual General Meeting on Wednesday, September 27, 2023, at 5:00 p.m. in the PGHPCS Solace Conference Room at 1506 Ferry Avenue and over Zoom.
+For more information please contact us...